 Once you are done with editing your website locally, you can upload it back to the Boomla Cloud for others to see.
 This is called pushing your website.

-boomla.me), go to your website’s branch list, and find the up arrow next to the desired branch for pushing it.
+boomla.me), go to your website group’s website list, and find the up arrow next to the desired website for pushing it.

 Voila, your website should be live for all to see!